 Some districts restrict website access to students, only enabling access to specific websites that have been allowed.
 Occasionally, this scenario can prevent students from logging into Minecraft: Education Edition.
 Your network administrator can assist with resolving this.

 Location of world files

 Where “USERNAME” is below, that’s the user account on the machine, so whatever someone uses to log into the machine, not into Minecraft: Education Edition.

 MacOS: Look in HD > Users > <user name> > Library > Application support > Minecraftpe > Games > com.mojang

 Worlds are stored with an extension of .mcworld, so if you are not entirely sure you can also search the files on the machine using that extension.
 Note, some of these folders may be hidden!

 Minecraft: Education Edition support currently operates on a Monday through Friday schedule (Pacific time), and is most responsive during standard business hours.
 You may expect reasonable slowdowns or delays in reply times during heavy volume seasons (early fall/the beginning of school/during and immediately after traditional school “vacations”) and during US-based holidays through the year.

-We only provide gameplay support for Minecraft: Education Edition.
+We only provide gameplay and basic installation support for Minecraft: Education Edition.
 For questions or feedback about other versions of Minecraft, and your account with Minecraft or Mojang, please use the Mojang help site.
 You can reach Mojang support at this link.